 Please see below this week’s edition of PLus.
-If you wish a paper copy please contact the school office or feel free to download a copy.
+If you wish a paper copy, please feel free to contact the school office.